 Step #1 – Provide Quality Content

-This is not a direct way of using knowledge base as marketing tool.
-However, if you don’t fulfill this step, using your knowledge base as marketing tool will become an almost impossible task.
+This is not a direct way of using knowledge base as a marketing tool.
+However, if you don’t fulfil this step, using your knowledge base as a marketing tool will become an almost impossible task.

 Providing good content is what you should be focusing on most of the time.
 Make sure that your knowledge base has the most valuable and optimized content there is.

 After all, good content promotes itself, it’s that simple.

 If a troubleshooting guide proves to be useful to several people, they will start sharing it within the community, include it in the comment section of several posts, and maybe even link to it on some Quora questions.

 Once content from your knowledge base helps customers, answers their questions, concerns, or problems, the customers themselves will start cross-sharing links on multiple platforms.